-This year, just a few days before Halloween we launched our first ever TV show / theme song / 90’s revival parody with the Vidyard Family version of the Addams Family.
+For Halloween, we launched our first ever TV show/theme song/90’s revival parody with the Vidyard Family version of the Addams Family.
 Holiday videos are kind of a tradition at Vidyard, but this video outperformed any of our previous videos by leaps and bounds.

 If you weren’t lucky enough to see it when it was first released, here it is again.

-As a non-videographer myself – but a marketer who loves to utilize video (obvs!) – I thought I’d sit down with our video team after the shoot to find out just how they accomplished some of the things I’d have no idea how to go about.
-Here’s what I learned and think you might find interesting, too!
+As a marketer who loves to utilize video – I thought I’d sit down with our video team after the shoot to find out just how they accomplished some of the cooler aspects of this video.
+Here’s what I learned about video production, and some insider tricks you might find interesting, too!

-So Blake got in there right away and used skateboards to help Katie and Ji along.
+So Blake got in there right away and used skateboards to help.
 Blake pulled and Tyler pushed the two on skateboards with his forearms.
-Of course, Mat coached Katie and Ji to crouch down and slump their shoulders in order to create the appearance of their body weight being lifted from the back of their neck.
+Mat coached our staff on how to crouch down and slump their shoulders in order to create the appearance of their body weight being lifted from the back of their neck.
 As Mat says, giving proper direction is absolutely critical to the success of live-action videos: